lineality/Online_Voting_Using_One_Time_Pads/README.md

 What kind of software (singular or plural) would be needed to arrange a secure election?

-Could some form of blockchain constructed by election participants be used as a decentered election results platform?
+Immutable-Ledger Data-Structures: Could some form of blockchain constructed by election participants be used as a decentered election results platform?

 Part of an online system may be to increase the number of channels by which people can try to vote, and possibly have a backup-pad.
 Thereby, if bad-agents shut down the main channel for sending in votes (which may be a single point of failure) the process will not be disrupted.